smilgies/scilab/indexGIXS-3A/README-3A.md

 - Open the indexGIXS folder in the Scilab File Browser
 - Open indexGIXS-3A.sce in the Scilab editor and execute via F5
 - Choose the medoptics detector in the detector pulldown menu
-- Load the image file; parameters are already preset; try the calc and the index buttons
+- Load the image file "Nanocube Superlattice.tif"; parameters are already preset; try the calc and the index buttons

 If you use indexGIXS for your work please cite: